nest/nestml/README.md

 | store_log     | boolean | False |
 | dev           | boolean | False |

 If no errors occur, the output will be generated into the specified target directory.
-In order to avoid an execution of all required module-installation routines by hand, PyNestML features a function for an installation of NEST models directly into NEST:
+In order to avoid an execution of all required module-installation routines by hand, PyNESTML features a function for an installation of NEST models directly into NEST:
 ```py
 install_nest(models_path, nest_path)
 ```